 - To view this list on your HubSpot account, navigate to Contacts > Lists and you’ll see the created lists there.

-After creating the lists, you’ll see the last step that will ask you to sync your historical or existing data to HubSpot.
+After mapping your deal stages, you’ll see the last step that will ask you to sync your historical or existing data to HubSpot.
 Here you’ll get 2 options:

 - Sync Now: Clicking on this button would start the syncing right away.